Free photo to cross stitch converterConvert a photo to a cross stitch pattern (free)

 Frequently Asked Questions

-For portraits: 15-25 colors.
-For landscapes: 20-35.
-For pet photos: 15-30.
+For portraits: 15–25 colors.
+For landscapes: 20–35.
+For pet photos: 15–30.
 More colors means more detail but also more thread changes and longer stitching time.
+The guide to color counts has specific recommendations by project type, and our pet portrait guide covers color choices by animal type.

-A 100×100 pattern finishes around 7×7 inches on 14-count Aida and takes 40-80 hours.
+A 100×100 pattern finishes around 7×7 inches on 14-count Aida and takes 40–80 hours — check the fabric calculator for other counts and fabric sizes.
 For a first project, 80×80 or smaller is more manageable.

-That's confetti—isolated single stitches from the conversion.
+That's confetti — isolated single stitches from the conversion.
 Use the confetti cleanup tool to brush over problem areas.
 The algorithm removes scattered stitches automatically.

 FLOW measures pattern quality: Fragmentation (confetti), Locality (color clustering), Optimization (palette efficiency), and Workability (practical stitching).
 Higher scores mean patterns that are more satisfying to stitch.